D and L Notation For Sugars

 What differentiates “D-Glucose” from “L-Glucose” ?
 Or D-alanine from L-alanine?

-What’s this D- and L- nomenclature, anyway?
+And what is this D- and L- nomenclature, anyway?
+Read on:

-D- And L- Provides A Quick Shorthand For Designating Enantiomers
+- D- and L- Provides A Quick Shorthand For Designating Enantiomers

 D- and L- notation provides a quick shorthand for designating enantiomers.